USA Income tax

 401K Retirement Contributions:

 If you contribute any money in 401K retirement plan, you don't have to pay any federal taxes on that amount of money.
 Effectively, your salary is lowered by that amount before you pay any federal taxes.
 Look in the 401K section to see how much you should be contributing to your 401K.
-There's a yearly limit on how much can you conribute to 401K.
+There's a yearly limit on how much can you contribute to 401K.
 As of 2022, the limit is about $20K per year.

 So, your new effective salary subject to federal taxes is ($W0) = $TI - 401K_contribution.